- How does childhood trauma manifest in adulthood?

 Childhood trauma may have long-term consequences in adults.
 Trauma may have a negative influence on future relationships and lead to despair and poor self-esteem.

-Also, it is asked, Can childhood trauma cause problems later in life?
+Also, it is asked, Childhood Trauma cause problems later in life?

 Persistent exhaustion, sleep difficulties, nightmares, dread of recurrence, anxiety centered on flashbacks, sadness, and avoidance of feelings, sensations, or activities that are remotely related with the trauma are all examples of delayed reactions to trauma.